TwoBitCliff/Jifs_Craft_Cider/README.md

     1. Each product is searchable by their product name.
     2. The user is undable to search by brand.

+* Other
+1. When adding the wishlist link to the mobile view, it would duplicate on large screen displays, next to the products link.
+The link was removed from the mobile view for the sake of visual effect, however this means the wishlist is inaccessable from mobile devices.
 ### Achieved Testing

 * The project has been viewed across multiple device and screen sizes to ensure it remained responsive.
 This was achieved by using inspect element, as well as my personal devices.

 * Tested creating multiple accounts and creating, updating and deleting data.